Lake Shore Limited: Route

 The New York section operates on Metro-North Railroad's Hudson Line from to Spuyten Duyvil in the Bronx.
 Amtrak tracks are used twice: between Hoffmans and Poughkeepsie; and from the Bronx to Penn Station.
 The New York section only stops to discharge passengers southbound.
 Northbound trains only stop at Croton-Harmon and Poughkeepsie to receive passengers.

 The Boston section runs on the trackage of several companies as well.
 The train travels on Amtrak's Post Road Branch from Rensselaer to nearby Schodack, from Schodack to Worcester on CSX's Berkshire and Boston subdivisions, and from Worcester to South Station on the Framingham/Worcester Line track owned and operated by the Massachusetts Bay Transportation Authority (MBTA).
-This section only stops eastbound to discharge passengers from Worcester eastward, while westbound trains only stop to receive passengers at Back Bay and Framingham.
+This section only stops eastbound to discharge passengers from Framingham eastward, while westbound trains only stop to receive passengers at Back Bay and Framingham.

 There is a short distance of trackage between Hudson and Schenectady that allows for 110 mph operations.
 The Boston section is frequently delayed to the high amount of freight traffic on the single-track railroad between Albany and Worcester.